ZiedDev/flowchart/README.md

 - **Edit** <svg xmlns="http://www.w3.org/2000/svg" width="20" height="20" viewBox="0 0 256 256"><path fill="currentColor" d="M230.47 67.5a12 12 0 0 0-19.26-4.32L172.43 99l-12.68-2.72L157 83.57l35.79-38.78a12 12 0 0 0-4.32-19.26a76 76 0 0 0-99.23 98.27L31.17 174c-.22.19-.44.39-.64.6a36 36 0 0 0 50.91 50.91c.21-.2.41-.42.6-.64l50.16-58.07a76 76 0 0 0 98.27-99.3M160 148a52.1 52.1 0 0 1-25.13-6.46A12 12 0 0 0 120 144.2l-55.79 64.55a12 12 0 0 1-17-17L111.8 136a12 12 0 0 0 2.65-14.89A52 52 0 0 1 160 44h.89l-25.72 27.87a12 12 0 0 0-2.91 10.65l5.66 26.35a12 12 0 0 0 9.21 9.21l26.35 5.66a12 12 0 0 0 10.65-2.91L212 95.12v.89A52.06 52.06 0 0 1 160 148"/></svg> (keyboard shortcut: *W*)

    - Lets you **edit** the content of a FlowChart block
-   - Flow the Notation to avoid unwanted behaviour during run process
+   - Follow the Notation to avoid unwanted behaviour during run process
    ![edit be editing fr](https://cdn.discordapp.com/attachments/1064471000932155434/1203470947915530290/EditTool-ezgif.com-video-to-gif-converter.gif?ex=65d136a9&is=65bec1a9&hm=ffb8653806fed624da7794ee450edafa9d56c42c1760a8081758a77605b95289&)

    ---